-At Leone Centre, we offer you Addiction Therapy to help if you have become addicted to a substance or a behaviour and you wish to change this.
+At Leone Centre, we offer you Addiction Therapy to help if you have become addicted to a substance or behaviour and you wish to change this.

-First Steps towards Recovery
+First Steps towards Addiction Recovery

-The effects of addiction and addictive tendencies can be devastating: some are obviously and visibly damaging and some can be scarcely noticed.
+The effects of addiction and addictive tendencies can be devastating: some are obviously and visibly damaging, and some can be scarcely noticed.